Brig. Gen. Norman Cota may have been the oldest soldier to set foot on Omaha Beach on D-Day. He was certainly the

-"Rangers lead the way!" is now that elite unit's official motto -- but it was Norman Cota who led the way.
+"Rangers lead the way!" is now that elite unit's official motto -- but it was Norman Cota who led the way that day.

 The Germans had put up wire fences to obstruct the Allies' path off the beach.
 A soldier placed a Bangalore torpedo – a tube filled with high explosives – under one fence and blew it away.
 The first soldier through the breach was killed by sniper fire.
 The men following him froze.

 Cota saw what was happening and raced into the breach.
 He led the surviving soldiers through the gap in the fence and up a steep bluff to overtake a German gun embankment.
 At one point he got ahead of his men and stood waiting for them, twirling his .45 on his finger.

 Opening the gap allowed men and equipment to be moved off the beach to safer places inland.
 Norman Cota earned the Distinguished Service Cross for his leadership that day.
 An effort is underway to upgrade his decoration to the Medal of Honor.

 This Is How You Take A House

 The next day the Allies tried to broaden the beachhead, fanning out in vulnerable spots.
 The Germans continued their fierce defense.
-Many holed up in farmhouse, shooting from behind stone walls and from within stone barns and farmhouses.
+Many fired on the Allies from behind stone walls and from within stone barns and farmhouses.

 Cota came upon a group of infantry pinned down by some Germans in a farmhouse.
 Stephen Ambrose in Citizen Soldiers: The U. S. Army from the Normandy Beaches to the Bulge to the Surrender of Germany recounts what happened.